assimilatereality/assimilatereality.github.io/_posts/2025-12-20-learn-from-chaos.md

 ### Commitment to Resilience

 HROs don't just plan for expected contingencies.
 They build general adaptive capacity that can be deployed against novel challenges.
 This includes redundant systems, cross-trained personnel, and regular practice responding to simulated emergencies.
+EVERY company I've worked for has built such systems and environment when income was good, only to fail to plan for economic downturns and toss them under a 'do more with less' philosophy.
+As a result, they were not there when most needed to excel in a more competitive environment.

 ### Deference to Expertise